theypsilon/Update_All_MiSTer/README.md

 NOTE: You should extract also `update_all.ini` in these.

+## Offline Setup

+Check [updater-pc](./updater-pc) to download all the MiSTer files from your PC.
+Useful if you can't connect your MiSTer to internet.

 ## Further Configuration

 In case you would like to modify options by hand, you can create a `update_all.ini` file sitting next to where you have downloaded `update_all.sh`.
 In case you renamed `update_all.sh` you need to rename its INI file too, so they both share the same basename.